Co-Founder / President

 R.E.S.
 (Restorative Exercise Specialist) Team Lead

-Brittney is currently a Restorative Exercise specialist at C.O.R.E.
-She graduated from California State University of Northridge with a Bachelors degree in Kinesiology.
-Brittney is now pursuing her continued education towards a Masters degree in Exercise Physiology.
-She has been working for C.O.R.E for 2 years now and says:
+Brittney is currently a Restorative Exercise Specialist at C.O.R.E.
+She graduated from California State University of Northridge with a Bachelors degree in Kinesiology and a Masters Degree in Exercise Physiology.
+She has been working for C.O.R.E for 5 years now and says:

 “I couldn’t be happier to have found a place like C.O.R.E… I was drawn to C.O.R.E because I was inspired by the work of Taylor Isaacs and the unique approach in which they took on rehabilitation.
 It is here that I am able to work one on one with my clients and help them to reach their fullest potential.
 It is my passion here at C.O.R.E to provide hope, strength and possibilities for my clients.
 It feels good to be a part of a strong team filled with amazing individuals.
 I hope to continue to give inspiration to my clients as they continue to inspire me.”